Do you want to help your students get more practice with listening and speaking English in your classes? Yeah? Thought so.

-Everyone has problems and everyone loves giving advice.
+Try out Agony Aunt to mix things up a bit.
 Even lower-level ESL or EFL students can understand basic problems and then give some simple advice using the following structures:

 “You/He/She should (n’t)….”

-For more details, see this post:
+For more details, see this article:

-#3: Dictogloss — A Classic ESL Activity
+#4: Dictogloss — A Classic ESL Activity

 Dictogloss is a challening, yet easily adaptable ESL Speaking and Listening Activity that will quickly become one of your favourites.
 It can be used with just about any level, individually or in groups of up to four students.

 For more details, check out:

-#4: Conversation Starters
+#5: Conversation Starters

 Conversation starters for ESL students are a fun way to get the class started off on the right foot.
 They’re a great warm-up activity because they’ll get your students thinking, talking and enjoying using English.

-#5: ESL Trivia
+#6: ESL Trivia

 If you want to level up your ESL teaching game, then you’ll need to get some ESL trivia in your life!
 You can use them to focus on listening by reading the questions, instead of posting them on the PowerPoint.
 Then, have your students tell you the answers to focus on speaking.

-#6: ESL Listening Lesson
+#7: ESL Listening Lesson

 If you want to focus on ESL speaking and listening, a great way to do this is through a listening lesson.
 Once you get the basics of it down with something like this ESL listening lesson plan template, then you can add in a bunch of other listening and speaking activities.